pentaho-labs/pentaho-machine-intelligence/README.md

 License
 -------
-Licensed under the Apache License, Version 2.0.
+Licensed under the GNU GENERAL PUBLIC LICENSE, Version 3.0.
 See LICENSE.txt for more information.